Increase in passenger rush for outstation trains from Mumbai | Business

-Amid talks of a complete lockdown in Maharashtra to arrest the COVID-19 surge, the passenger rush on outstation trains in Mumbai has increased since the last weekend, Railway sources said on Monday.
+Amid talk of a complete lockdown in Maharashtra to arrest the COVID-19 surge, the passenger rush on outstation trains in Mumbai has increased since the last weekend, Railway sources said on Monday.

 The Railway administration, however, attributed the passenger rush to the summer season which sees a large number of people traveling to their native places.